emuvi/packall/README.md

 Packall-QiC
 =======
-Qinpel command that eats all the files you feed and keeps them organized, first in the belly, after in the body, for future searches.
+Eats all the files you feed and keeps them organized, first in the belly, after in the body, for future searches.

 Technology